stan-dev/pystan2/doc/windows.rst

 PyStan requires a working C++ compiler.
 Configuring such a compiler is typically the most challenging step in getting PyStan running.

-Due to problems with MSVC template deduction, functions with Boost library (Matrix) are failing.
+Due to problems with MSVC template deduction, functions with Eigen library are failing.
+Until this bug is fixed no full support is provided for Windows + MSVC.
 Currently, no fix is known for this problem, other than to change the compiler to GCC.

 Installing Python